-When you take a bite from this cake, the chocolate explodes in your mouth (in a nice way).
+When you take a bite from this cake, the chocolate flavor teases your senses (in a nice way).
 The texture came out great, moist, tender crumb, hmmmm you should really try it.

 There are many different recipes out there for chocolate cake, but this devilish chocolate cake recipe is a keeper.
 You will fall in love with it if you had it the same day you baked it, but the next day it turns to a sinful and soul captivating spell.

 I thought of giving this beauty a tree log shape to mimic the huge and tall trees in the dark forests.